 I look at her quickly, hesitate, and then nod, “Yeah, fine.”

 Beth grins, “Pft.
 You know me, right?
 I mean, I’ve only been your roomie for two years, now.
 I’m that party chick.”
 Yeah, right, Beth.
 Only if homework isn’t calling your name first.

 Beth muses, “Maybe it’s something about this car.
 I had a strange dream, too.”
-She looks at me, frowning, “You were in it, actually.
-This spider kept trying to eat you, but then I rode in on a lion.
-It ate the spider and then the lion and I cut you free from the web.
-Once you were free, though, you stole the lion from me.”
-Her frown deepens, “I remember feeling like that was rude.”
+She scratches her head, looking at me, “You were in it, actually.
+This spider kept trying to eat you, but then this lion and I came in and saved you.
+Then you guys rode off without me.”
+She frowns, “It was rude.”

-“Who are you that you remember your dreams so well?”
+“How do you remember your dreams so well?”
 Alyssa asks, “I never remember mine.”

 “I practice.”
 Beth says, winking.
 She looks at me and I smile so that she knows she’s making me feel better.
 I have no doubt that later one of them will try to corner me and figure out what happened and I’ll have to pretend that it’s nothing.
-Probably it’ll be Alyssa.

 He sticks his head into the opening with a perturbed expression that doesn’t quite suit his face.
-Okay, I will never admit this again, but in all honesty, he is very attractive.
-He’s very angular, with tawny hair and a very straight nose, his skin a shade darker than mine.
+Okay, I will never admit this again, but in all honesty he is very attractive.
+He’s angular, with tawny hair and a very straight nose, his skin a shade darker than mine.
 He’s about eye-to-eye with me, but he towers over Alyssa and has a few inches on Beth.
-Looking at him now, I can’t help but think that, if he felt like taking advantage, most women would probably give him whatever he wanted.
-Some men, too.
-My cheeks tingle a bit as I remember how much of an idiot I’ve been.
-I don’t know what makes me feel so comfortable around him, but now it all seems like some strange act, some trick.
+Maybe it’s something about the way he holds himself, but I think most people would follow him into hell, especially because it seems he’d never want to take them there.
+Considering our circumstances, though, I’m starting to wonder if I’m misjudging him.

 I narrow my eyes, “Did you know that?”
 I demand.
 “My mom has . . .”
 I pause, “I mean, had a cabin here.”